PhenomML/Stats285_F23/hw3_instructions.md

 ## Short Answer Questions

 On Canvas, navigate to Files -> Readings -> Github.
+Write your answers in a PDF document and submit them on Canvas.

 #### History of Git (Welcome to the Jungle article)